emkeator/frontend-nanodegree-mobile-portfolio/README.md

+## My Updates:

+1. Scrolling at 60 fps: In views/main.js, I updated the updatePositions() function, so that rather than calling the document body selector to get the top of the scroll for every pizza in the for loop, it calls it outside and then uses that to calculate each pizza's update.

+2. Pizza resize: In main.js, I got rid of DetermineDx; rather than use the pixel calculations, I used percents and just created an if-else section that changes based on the update in the size.

+3. Page Score (index.html): I minified files, made javascript async.

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).